andrewango/face-recognition-v1/README.md

-# machine-learning
+# face-recognition-v1
-Application and testing of machine learning principles
+Application of machine learning using OpenCV library